Login with your member password below to see your content

 You simply must drive the Strada della Forra (SP 38).
 It is definitely one of the most scenically beautiful and varied drives I've ever experienced.

 You start off in a huge, gloomy valley with lush vegetation.
-Towering cliffs rise sheer besides the road, and slowly, as you descend down to Piave, sunlight begins to illuminate the scenery.
+Towering cliffs rise sheer beside the road, and slowly, as you descend down to Piave, sunlight begins to illuminate the scenery.
 You get your first glimpses of blue waters far below, and cypress trees tell you that you're back in Italy, no longer in the Jurassic-like world of the first part of the drive.

-As the road curves and bends, it offers breathtaking panoramic views of Lake Garda, a shimmering expanse of azure blue.
-The sparkling waters beckon you to take a moment and savor the serenity of the scene.
-You may even catch a glimpse of sailboats gliding gracefully across the lake's surface, adding a touch of elegance to the picturesque tableau.
+As the road curves and bends, it offers breathtaking panoramic views of Lake Garda, a shimmering expanse of azure blue, painted with the white flecks of sailboats gliding gracefully across the lake's surface.

 Pieve is one of the loveliest little towns in all of Italy; it has preserved its history and character over the centuries.
 Houses are still a harmonious blend of burnt umber or yellow ochre, and narrow cobbled lanes offer glimpses of the lake far below.